prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 This *ResetShell()* method is simple.
 We pass it in:
 1. A unique-Id (so that we can easily identify shells), which becomes its name.
 2. The peerId of the player firing it, which we call the ownerId.
-3. The Colour of the owner, so we can colour the shell the same as the tank who fired it.
+3. The Color of the owner, so we can color the shell the same as the tank who fired it.
 4. The position and rotation of the shell.

 Two final steps: